branden-jones/branden-jones/README.md

 - 👯 I’m looking to collaborate on software used to help non-profits become efficient for less.
 - 🤔 I’m looking for help with learning C++

-- 📫 How to reach me:
+- 📫 How to reach me: Email or LinkedIn
 - 😄 Pronouns: He/Him